bdeckard92/dupUT/01-Class-Content/23-Project-3/README.md

 * Git workflow in groups

-* Professional-grade portfolio
+* Professional-grade portfolio and resume

-* Resume

 ## Comprehension Check